VINCENNES

 Vincennes's an hospitable town just seven kilometers east of the

 heart of Paris.
-Along with its historic monuments, Vincennes is
+Along with its historic monuments, Vincennes is bordering

 the vast Bois de Vincennes woodland park.